 What Is Group Dental Insurance?

 Group plans typically require that you use an in-network provider for services and may place limits on the type of care that is covered.
-Therefore, it’s important to read your plan documents carefully to understand what covered services are included and what aren’t covered.
+Therefore, it’s essential to read your plan documents carefully to understand what covered services are included and what aren’t covered.
 If you have questions, contact your insurer or employer for more information.

 How does Group Dental Insurance Work?

 Dental insurance for groups of employees works like group health insurance, with the employer paying a part of the premiums as part of a benefits package.
 Then employees take care of the rest with payroll deductions.
-The services covered usually included dental cleanings, x-rays and exams (preventative), and treatments such as fillings or crowns (diagnostic and restorative).
+The services covered usually included dental cleanings, x-rays and exams (preventative), and treatments such as fillings or crowns (diagnostic and therapeutic).
 Based on the plan, more costly procedures like bridges or dentures (major services) might also be covered under group dental Insurance.
 Some plans may include orthodontic treatments too.

 What are the Different Types of Group Dental Insurance?